 It’s a different approach…

-- Every week, specific submission transitions will broken down with a focus on the principles behind what is being accomplished and tips for how to kill the threat.
-(The production schedule is strict, and at the very least, one additional lesson will be added on a weekly basis.)
+- Specific submission transitions will broken down with a focus on the principles behind what is being accomplished and tips for how to kill the threat.
+(The production schedule is strict, and at the very least, one additional lesson will be added on a monthly basis.)

 - On an ongoing basis, little written lessons that focus on principle will be sent out through email.
 (All with the focus on increasing your understanding submissions at a deep level and giving you an intuitive sense of what you should do to escape.)